 A heat-standardized, pre-packaged, chemically activated heel warmer or comparable heating agent should always be used to warm the heel of an infant to prevent scalding or burning.
 The temperature of the heating device should not exceed 42°C.

 Caution-- do not use a cloth that has been moistened and warmed in a microwave oven.
 This may have hot spots that could cause injury to the patient.
 It is also not advisable for the phlebotomist to hold a patient's hand under hot running water.
-This again could cause an injury.
-If feasible, the patient could be instructed to warm his or her own hands under running water, but allow the patient to adjust the water temperature.
+This, again, could cause an injury.
+If feasible, the patient could be instructed to warm their own hands under running water but allow the patient to adjust the water temperature.